 “I would go with Pierre Hadot and say that the love of wisdom is a way of life; that is to say, it’s a set of practices that have to do with mustering the courage to think critically about ourselves, society, and the world; mustering the courage to empathize; the courage, I would say, to love; the courage to have compassion with others, especially the widow and the orphan, the fatherless and the motherless, poor and working peoples, gays and lesbians, and so forth—and the courage to hope.
 So, it is a way of life, a set of practices, no doubt, but, at the same time, I call it a kind of focus on the funk.”Read the rest of Focus on the funk: An interview with Cornel West.

-Eduardo Mendieta is Professor of Philosophy at the State University of New York, Stony Brook.
+Eduardo Mendieta is Professor and Department Chair of Philosophy at the State University of New York, Stony Brook.
 He is the author of The Adventures of Transcendental Philosophy (2002) and Global Fragments: Globalizations, Latinamericanisms, and Critical Theory (2007), and recently co-edited Pragmatism, Nation, and Race: Community in the Age of Empire (2009).
 Mendieta is co-editor of two forthcoming SSRC volumes on secularism and religion: The Power of Religion in the Public Sphere and Habermas and Religion.

 Posts by Eduardo Mendieta: